 Crossing the Drake Passage on a cruise to Antarctica

 Hop aboard your expedition ship to Antarctica and one of the first things your crew will tell you is to keep that seaside sickness medication close at hand.
 The Drake Passage is the only part of the cruise which has the potential to cause ship passengers any grief (or excitement, depending on the adaptability of your nerves) as once you’re Antarctica, the seas are protected, and sailing is very smooth.

 Sometimes, the crew get cheeky and play Michael Jackson’s ‘Rock With You’ to the usually small crowd of hardy guests who prefer to uuuhh and aaahhh to every splashing wave together in the observation deck.
-If you’re a seasoned traveller who’s been everywhere and seen everything, a Drake Passage crossing should definitely be at the top of your must-endure list.
+If you’re a seasoned traveler who’s been everywhere and seen everything, a Drake Passage crossing should definitely be at the top of your must-endure list.
 For adventure value alone, it’s absolutely priceless!

-And while you’re at it, spare a thought for those poor souls who work on megaships and tankers, those too wide to fit through the Panama Canal.
+And while you’re at it, spare a thought for those poor souls who work on mega ships and tankers, those too wide to fit through the Panama Canal.
 They have to endure a whole voyage south, and a crossing along the Drake, every time they sign up for a gig.
 But many state there’s fierce competition among sailors.
-Between the construction of the Canal and air-travel, few have the chance to experience ‘one of the most notorious sea crossing in the world’ and the Drake Passage is seen as a much coveted bucket-list experience for many.
+Between the construction of the canal and air-travel, few have the chance to experience ‘one of the most notorious sea crossing in the world’ and the Drake Passage is seen as a much coveted bucket-list experience for many.

-And lucky you.
-On an Antarctica cruise…you get to do it twice!
+And lucky you…on an Antarctica cruise…you get to do it twice!

 Keep some seasickness medication in your pocket and enjoy the beautiful ride.

 What to do while crossing the Drake Passage